Study Shows Pro Grooming Is Better at Curbing Dog Itching Than DIY

 It’s rational to want to cut costs wherever possible, and there are often safe, effective ways to do so (though you should seriously swap your tweezers for a Tick Tornado ASAP).
 But DIY has its limits, and sometimes the pro options live up to the hype.
 A new study finds that, especially when it comes to dog grooming, you’re gonna want to call in for backup.

 In a study provided to The Wildest, The Pet Insight Project monitored 200 dogs using data gathered from their Whistle health trackers.
-The team compared the activity data of 193 dogs a week before and a week after grooming appointments and found that licking and scratching was reduced by 25 percent in dogs who received solely professional grooming service, 10 percent in dogs receiving a mix of pro and home grooming, and only four percent in dogs receiving only home grooms.
+These smart collars tell pet parents how often their dogs lick or scratch in a day.
+Once they had that data, the team compared the activity data of 193 dogs a week before and a week after grooming appointments and found that licking and scratching was reduced by 25 percent in dogs who received solely professional grooming service, 10 percent in dogs receiving a mix of pro and home grooming, and only four percent in dogs receiving only home grooms.
 To put it simply, the study found that professional grooming is five times better for your pup’s health than home grooming.

 Dr. Aletha Carson, a veterinarian and senior manager of data and clinical studies at Pet Insight, thinks there are a few reasons for the large difference between DIY results and pro results.
 Thanks to their years of training and experience, professional groomers are primed to spot and help address tricky issues, such as ear infections and skin issues.